ortus-docs/testbox-docs/test_bundles/injected_methods.md

 # Injected Methods

 At runtime, TestBox will also decorate your bundle CFC with tons of methods to help you in your testing adventures.
-Dependening on your testing style you will leverage some more than others.
+Depending on your testing style you will leverage some more than others.
 For the latest methods please visit the API Docs for more information.

 ```javascript
 // quick assertion methods